chipsalliance/firrtl-spec/spec.md

 ```

 The `type` declaration is globally defined and all named types exist in the same
 namespace and thus must all have a unique name.
-Type alias doesn't share the same
+Type aliases do not share the same
-type scope as modules; hence it is allowed for type aliaes to conflict with module
+namespace as modules; hence it is allowed for type aliases to conflict with module
 names.
-In the output verilog the given names may not be preserved by the FIRRTL
-compiler, as names must be unique in the output relative to target-dependent scoping
-rules which may require changing names or dropping.
-Note that type aliases do not
-introduce nominal types unlike bundle field names; the type equivalence is determined
+Note that when we compare two types, the equivalence is determined solely by
-solely by their structure.
+their structures.
 For instance types of `w`{.firrtl} and `in.w`{.wirrtl} are
 equivalent even though they are different type alias.

 #### Width and Reset Inference